 We believe that behavior influences culture and culture determines performance.
 Our culture—and ethics and compliance expectations—are based on the principles set forth in The Greif Way.
 We practice these principles every day through the policies that govern our organization.

 Greif seeks to actively engage with organizations to increase the reach of our sustainability efforts.
 Some of our key partnerships include:

-To expand our commitment to reducing waste, in 2017, Greif became a signatory to Operation Clean Sweep (OCS), an international program originally designed by the plastics industry and supported by The British Plastics Federation and PlasticsEurope to prevent pellet, flake and powder loss and the potential introduction of pellets to the marine environment where they create both a litter problem and a threat to sea life and wildlife.
-The essence of OCS is to help each segment of the plastics industry, including resin producers, transporters, bulk terminal operators and plastics processors, to implement good housekeeping and pellet, flake and powder containment practices towards achieving zero pellet, flake and powder loss.
+To expand our commitment to reducing waste, in 2017, Greif became a signatory to Operation Clean Sweep (OCS).
+OCS is an international program originally designed by the plastics industry and supported by The British Plastics Federation and PlasticsEurope to prevent pellet, flake and powder loss and the potential introduction of pellets to the marine environment which creates litter and threatens sea life and wildlife.
+OCS helps each segment of the plastics industry, including resin producers, transporters, bulk terminal operators and plastics processors, implement good housekeeping and pellet, flake and powder containment practices towards achieving zero pellet, flake and powder loss.